Last Updated on Samuel Franklinby

 MapleStory Server Basics

-Like many online games MapleStory the game world is split across a number of game servers with some of these utilising Reboot mechanics while others are referred to as normal or regular servers which use the mechanics that the MMO has slowly shifted towards and its development focused on.
+Like many online games like MapleStory the game world is split across a number of game servers with some of these utilising Reboot mechanics while others are referred to as normal or regular servers which use the mechanics that the MMO has slowly shifted towards and its development focused on.

 Important things to keep in mind when selecting a server in MapleStory (regardless of reboot vs normal considerations):